A love letter from John Ford to Maureen O'Hara is believed to have been written during the filming of "The Quiet Man".

 The director also mentions IRA fighter Ernie O’Malley, who was employed as a consultant during the filming of "The Quiet Man," though there ultimately ended up being very little IRA references.
 Of O’Malley, Ford wrote: “with us – a great man still suffering from Black and Tan torturing.”

-Speaking with The Irish Times about his discovery, O’Hara’s grandson Conor Fitzsimons says: “It’s unique in that there was an unspoken thing that Ford had a crush on her.
+Speaking with The Irish Times about his discovery, O’Hara’s grandson Conor Fitzsimons said: “It’s unique in that there was an unspoken thing that Ford had a crush on her.
 I think only a few people like John Wayne and herself knew about it.

 “He was in love with the look and the person she created.
 He gave her a look and her name (she was born Maureen Fitzsimons).